Fentanyl Addiction Treatment Program

 A fentanyl addiction also may not be a challenge to overcome in isolation.
 Many of those living with any kind of substance use disorder (SUD) may turn to these substances to address other underlying needs.
 Mental health disorders like anxiety and depression, trauma, and post-traumatic stress disorder (PTSD) can all affect a person’s use of addictive substances.
 Others using fentanyl may develop pervasive feelings of anxiety, depression, and more as a result of drug use, creating a dangerous cycle of substance use.
 This combination of challenges makes your recovery journey unique and necessitates a personalized approach to treatment.

 Dual diagnosis, or an addiction paired with a mental health disorder, can make finding the right treatment complicated but never impossible.
-Hawaii Island Recovery understands the need to treat the whole self to overcome fentanyl addiction, mental health disorders, or addiction to multiple substances and is prepared to work with you to find your best approach to holistic treatment and recovery.
+Hawaii Island Recovery understands the need to treat the whole self to overcome fentanyl addiction, mental health disorders, or addiction to multiple substances and is prepared to work with you to find your best approach to holistic healing through various types of treatment, support groups, and individual programs.

 Comprehensive Addiction Treatment at Hawaii Island Recovery

-Hawaii Island Recovery has treatment options available at every level of care and is committed to the entire continuum of care, from your first step into detox throughout your time in residential care and as you transition to outpatient and alumni support.
+Hawaii Island Recovery has treatment options available at every level of care and is committed to the entire continuum of care, from your first step into detox throughout your time in inpatient or residential care and as you transition to outpatient and alumni support.
 Likewise, we also blend proven therapeutic practices with holistic healing options to treat the whole self, not just a collection of symptoms.
-We believe in treating the whole person and engaging in physical, mental, emotional, social, and spiritual healing, making Hawaii Island Recovery the last call you have to make to find your best treatment opportunities.
+We believe in engaging in physical, mental, emotional, social, and spiritual healing through a combination of holistic and evidence-based services, making Hawaii Island Recovery the last call you have to make to find your best treatment opportunities.

 Detox